Let’s start the exploration with a few components to ease the creation of a GUI.

 super initialize. self showButtonsNamed: #(close expand)

 To know about the available buttons for the title bar of a panel, read the class WindowTitleMorph.
-The expand action needs a rewrite of its associated action
+The expand action needs a rewrite of its associated action:

 expandButtonClicked